A Survey on Deep Learning Techniques for Action Anticipation: Evaluation Datasets and Metrics

-Several widely used benchmark datasets are collected from web or movies~\cite{patron2010high,thumos2014,geest2016online,gu2018ava}.
-The \textbf{TV-Interaction} dataset~\cite{patron2010high} contains 300 videos clips with human interactions.
-These videos are categorized into 4 interaction categories: handshake, high five, hug, and kiss, and annotated with the upper body of people, discrete head orientation and interaction. \textbf{THUMOS14}~\cite{thumos2014} is a popular benchmark for temporal action detection and anticipation~\cite{gaoREDReinforcedEncoderDecoder2017,wangTTPPTemporalTransformer2020,wang2021oadtr,zhao2022realtime}.
+\textit{Web \& Movie datasets.} Several widely used benchmark datasets are collected from the web or movies~\cite{patron2010high,thumos2014,geest2016online,gu2018ava}. \textbf{THUMOS14}~\cite{thumos2014} is a popular benchmark for temporal action detection and anticipation~\cite{gaoREDReinforcedEncoderDecoder2017,wangTTPPTemporalTransformer2020,wang2021oadtr,zhao2022realtime}.
 It contains over 20 hours of sport videos annotated with 20 actions.
 Since the training set contains only trimmed videos that cannot be used to train action anticipation models, prior works usually use the validation set (including 3K action instances in 200 untrimmed videos) for training and the test set (including 3.3K action instances in 213 untrimmed videos) for evaluation. \textbf{TVSeries}~\cite{geest2016online} contains video footage from six popular TV series, about 150 minutes for each and about 16 hours in total.
-The dataset totally includes 30 realistic, everyday actions (e.g., \textit{pick up}, \textit{open door}, \textit{drink}, etc.), and every action occurs at least 50 times in the dataset.
-TVSeries contains many unconstrained perspectives and a wide variety of backgrounds. \textbf{AVA}~\cite{gu2018ava} provides audio-visual annotations for about 15 minute long movie clips.
-The AVA Action subset contains 430 videos split into 235 for training, 64 for validation, and 131 for testing, covering 60 atomic action classes.
-The videos are annotated in a 1 second interval.
+The dataset totally includes 30 realistic, everyday actions (e.g., \textit{pick up}, \textit{open door}, etc.), and every action occurs at least 50 times in the dataset.